St. Andrew's Episcopal Church (Birmingham, Alabama)

-From 2011 - 2020, St. Andrew's experienced three priests who left the church abruptly through various unfortunate circumstances, including Ed Hunt, Michael Rich, and Tommie Lee Watkins, Jr., who was the first openly gay African American ordained in the Episcopal Diocese of Alabama and the first African American to serve as rector of St. Andrew's.
+From 2011 to 2020, St. Andrew's experienced three priests who left the church abruptly through various unfortunate circumstances, including Ed Hunt, Michael Rich, and Tommie Lee Watkins, Jr., who was the first openly gay African American ordained in the Episcopal Diocese of Alabama and the first African American to serve as rector of St. Andrew's.
 Watkins helped establish the St. Andy's Food Pantry, which serves the neighborhood on two Saturdays each month.
+After a three year interim, the Reverend Peter Alan Helman became the eighteenth rector of the parish in November 2023.

 The present church building, completed in 1915, was listed on the U.S. National Register of Historic Places in 1986.
 The brownstone edifice was designed by the local firm of Joy & Marriott, patterned after English Gothic parish churches.

+Saint Andrew's observes two Masses on Sunday mornings, 8:00 am which is a spoken Mass, and 10:30 am which is a sung Mass with the parish choir.
+The church offers services of Choral Evensong at 5:30 pm on the second Sunday of each month which is preceded by an organ prelude series beginning at 5:15 pm which features local and guest organists.
+The current Organist and Choirmaster is Cody Lawyer.